ikarus23/MifareClassicTool/README.md

   write to such tags and can therefore create fully correct clones.
   However, some special tags require a **special command sequence** to put them into the state where writing to the manufacturer block is possible.
 These tags will not work.
+Also, make sure the the BCC value is correct.
+The BCC is the first byte after the UID.
+It is calculated by XOR-ing all bytes of the UID.
   Remember this when you are shopping for special tags!
 * This app **will not work** on the following devices because their hardware (NFC-controller) does not support Mifare Classic